-- 1 Tap the Menu > Trigger. - 2 Tap Trigger and select the options from Internal, External, or GPS. - 3 Tap Freq.
-Ref.(Frequency Reference) to set the clock source. - Internal: Uses a 10 MHz internal clock - External: Uses external 10 MHz, 13 MHz, or 15 MHz clock automatically set by the instrument - GPS: Uses a built-in GPS as a frequency and timing source
+- 1 Tap the Menu > Trigger. - 2 Tap Trigger and select the options from Internal, External, or GNSS. - 3 Tap Freq.
+Ref.(Frequency Reference) to set the clock source. - Internal: Uses a 10 MHz internal clock - External: Uses external 10 MHz, 13 MHz, or 15 MHz clock automatically set by the instrument - GNSS: Uses a built-in GPS as a frequency and timing source - TEM2: Uses TEM2 pps as a frequency and timing source